Frequently Asked Questions

 My expertise extends to couples at all stages of their relationship journey, whether you’re just starting to date, preparing for marriage, navigating the complexities of a committed partnership, or embracing the opportunities of second or subsequent marriages.

 I help individuals to face their own contributions to relationship stress by providing clarity and direction, and tools to navigate their couple and family relationships.
+Many individuals come to me with unresolved grief and trauma from early attachment wounds.
+I walk with you on your healing path where you will gain the inner resources to move forward and live your life with more ease and grace.

 My private therapy practice is a safe and sacred space for healing and soul growth in relationships.